 How it works:

 If you’re suffering from dry skin, ingrown hairs, or acne after you shave, your beard care products might be to blame.
-Irritating and pore-clogging ingredients are super common in shaving cream and aftershave lotions, which can be super upsetting to the skin beneath.
-So if you’re looking for the best shaving cream and aftershaves for men, here are some beard care tips that won’t leave you with beard rash or razor burn.
+Irritating and pore-clogging ingredients are very common in shaving cream and aftershave lotions, which can upset the skin beneath.

-If you’re prone to ingrown beard hairs, you might be shaving a little too close.
-Super curly, wiry hairs can grow into the skin, causing acne-like bumps.
-Letting your beard grow out a bit has the benefit of making certain ladies weak in the knees, and also preventing razor bumps.
-Using an electric razor like the one by Philips Norelco is the best way to make sure your shave isn’t getting too close for comfort.
+If you’re prone to ingrown beard hairs, you might be shaving a little too frequently—letting your beard grow out a bit has the benefit of potentially preventing razor bumps.
+And for many, using an electric razor is the best bet.

 Sodium lauryl sulfate